dantebarba/autoscan-adapter/README.md

 ANALYZE_MEDIA="" # perform analysis of the media files after refresh.
 Empty or unset to disable REFRESH_MEDIA="true" # perform metadata refresh of the media files.
 Active by default.
-SLEEP="0" # wait before starting the scanning process after each request. default is 0 (disabled)
+SLEEP="0" # wait before starting the scanning process after each request. default is 0 (disabled) LOG_LEVEL="INFO" # the logging level for the application.
+Available values are DEBUG, INFO, WARNING, ERROR.
+Default is INFO
 ```

 2. Run the python flask server